open/close all folders

 - W.I.T.C.H.: Happens to Will three times across the series, once by quicksand and twice by the Tracker.

-- Happens a fair amount in Godzilla The Animated Series although it is mainly the secondary characters who are grabbed and dragged.
+- Happens a fair amount in Godzilla: The Series although it is mainly the secondary characters who are grabbed and dragged.